sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 }
 ```
 #### Select a device
 Once a `PLVPayleven` instance is created you need to select the card reader for future payments.

-XXXX@KONRADXXXX DOES APP REMEMBER LAST SELECTION XXXXXXXXXXXXXX
+Please remember to select a device every time you start a new session.

  ```objective-c
  //You probably want to visualize the devices in a UITableView